Dental Implant Failure & Salvage – Denton, TX

 Why Do Dental Implants Fail?

 Dental implant failure can occur shortly after the implants are placed, but it can also happen several months or years down the road.
 Following dental implant surgery, the posts encourage your jawbone to grow around them.
 This process, called osseointegration, can take up to six months, and if it is not complete within that timeframe, then the implants have most likely failed and need to be removed.

 Late-term dental implant failure can also happen long after osseointegration.
 The most common reason is peri-implantitis, a form of gum disease that is usually a result of inadequate oral hygiene.
 As this infection develops and worsens, bacteria attack the tissues in the gums and jawbone that are responsible for supporting the implant.
-Therefore, the implant becomes less stable and more at risk for failure.
+Therefore, the implant becomes less stable and more at risk of failure.

 Signs of a Failed Dental Implant

-If it has been less than a year since you’re received your dental implants in Denton, it can hard to tell when something is amiss.
+If it has been less than a year since you received your dental implants in Denton, it can be hard to tell when something is amiss.
 However, our dentists can detect when the implant has not properly fused to the jawbone.
 It may be easier to spot issues once your restoration (crown, bridge, or denture) has been attached to the top of the implant.